wp-plugins/woocommerce-dynamic-gallery/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-dynamic-gallery/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.4 - 2012/10/01 =

+* Fixed: Single image click zoom function.
+The current image now opens when Zoom or the image is clicked.
+* Tweak: Added display:inline-block !important; into css file for image class
+* Tweak: Update dashboard to show new Pro version features - responsive setting and include product variation images.
+* Tweak; Added Pro Version check box features for deactivate gallery and variation images to product page gallery manager.

 = 1.0.3 - 2012/09/03 =